Corchorus olitorius: Pests and diseases

 The most serious pests are nematodes from the genus Meloidogyne, leaf-eating beetles and caterpillars.
 If it is dry, eight to ten weeks after planting, yield losses can occur due to leaf bugs and spider mites attacks resulting in terminal shoot wilt.
 Damage by nematodes can be minimized by crop rotation.
 Application of insecticides is also possible, but agent and application time should be chosen carefully since the leaves are harvested for consumption.
 Attacks were also observed by weevils species (Myllocerus spp.), semilooper (Anomis sabulifera), and yellow mites (Polyphagotarsonemus latus).
 Diseases (bacterial and viruses infections) are not as serious as pests (insect and nematode attacks).
 Seedling damp-off occurs but can be reduced by good drainage and cultivation in humus-rich soils with adequate water holding capacity.
 Attacks by Sclerotium rolfsii in dry weather of the late season can lead to wilts at the stem collar.
 Anthracnose spots caused by Colletotrichum gloeosporioides may infect the crop but can be easily controlled by spraying copper oxychloride.

 Harvest and yield performance

 Harvest can begin after about six weeks: The whole plant can be directly harvested (for jute production) or leaves are harvested by pruning several times during the vegetation period (for food production).
 The shoot regeneration highly depends on variety, soil fertility, adequate water supply and control of weeds and pests.
 Amount of pruned shoots and quality reduces with each harvest.
 Under farming conditions the yield usually reaches around 2.5 t per hectare of edible leaves.
-Under experimental conditions and with very high fertility application, yields of about 28 t per hectare have been reported.
+Under experimental conditions and with very high fertilizer application, yields of about 28 t per hectare have been reported.